Leptobrachium/Gpshing/README.md

 **Overview**

-This repository provides a freely available and user-friendly acoustic classifier for detecting the invasive cane toad (Rhinella marina) across Australia.
+This repository provides a freely available and user-friendly acoustic classifier for detecting the invasive cane toad (*Rhinella marina*) across Australia.
 The classifier was developed using BirdNET, a deep-learning-based species recognition algorithm, and trained on a large-scale passive acoustic monitoring (PAM) dataset from the Australian Acoustic Observatory (A2O).

 **Workflow**

 The classifier development follows a structured workflow, as illustrated below:

-1.Data Generation
+1. Data Generation

- -Cane toad calls were extracted from field recordings.
+- Cane toad calls were extracted from field recordings.

- -Training and testing datasets were generated using template detection methods.
+- Training and testing datasets were generated using template detection methods.

 Classifier Training